Creative Problem Solving (CPS)

 Stay Informed is the first step in the “tasks of innovation” and the creative problem solving (cps) cycle.

-By staying on a constant lookout, it will be easier for you to notice subtle changes and anticipate needs.
+It will be easier for you to notice subtle changes and anticipate needs by staying on a constant lookout.

 Problem Recognition is critical.
-It is the ability to notice that change is about to take place.
-Sort of like noticing it getting cloudy and the wind changing before a storm.
-The earlier you detect changes, the faster you can adapt what you’re doing.
+It is the ability to notice that change is about to take place—sort of like noticing it getting cloudy and the wind changing before a storm.
+The earlier you detect changes, the faster you can adapt to what you’re doing.

-As quickly as you notice something is shifting, you need to quickly go to the next stage, Problem Identification.
+As quickly as you notice something is shifting, go to the next stage, Problem Identification.